osuAkatsuki/bancho.py/.github/docs/wiki/Read-before-setting-up.md

 - mysql (relational database)
 - redis (in memory database)
 - nginx (http(s) reverse proxy)
-- geoip2 (an nginx module)
 - certbot (ssl certificate tool)
 - build-essential (build tools for c/c++)

 as well as some others.

-## Setup Methods

-**bancho.py** provides two documented methods to set up the codebase.
-You are free to use either one, but Docker will be the easier method.